AshleyPikachu/Super-Bit-Shader/README.md

 1. Head back to the "Main Menu" using and select the "Quick Menu" one last time.
 3. Scroll down to "Overrides" and select it.
 4. Choose Save "Core Override" or "Game Override" to have Super-Bit-Shader launch every session.
-5. Use "1.
-Game Boy Color", "1.
-Neo Geo Pocket Color" and "1.
-Wonderswan Color (Crystal)" as "Core Overrides".
-6. Congratulations, you are all set!
+5. Congratulations, you are all set!
 Press F1 to close the Retroarch menu and get back to the game.

 -----------------------------------------------------------------------------------------------------------------------
 PCVR - Virtual Boy (A Controller & Bigscreen Beta Required)